pic

 Introduction

-This section introduces two approaches to computing outputs that involve multiple intermediate steps.
+This section introduces two approaches to computing outputs involving multiple intermediate steps.
 First, we introduce the so-called let blocks, which create a new scope that returns the last line as its output.
 Let blocks offer a concise way to wrap a sequence of operations, making them similar to functions but with less syntactic clutter.
 They also help maintain a tidy namespace, as all intermediate variables will be local and therefore inaccessible outside the block.

 Let Blocks

-Let blocks are particularly helpful when we need to perform a series of operations, but only care about the ultimate result.
-To illustrate their utility, suppose we want to compute the rounded logarithm of a's absolute value, formally expressed as \(\mathrm{round}\left(\ln\left(\left|a\right|\right)\right)\).
+Let blocks are particularly convenient when performing a series of operations, but only the final result is of interest.
+To illustrate their utility, consider the task of computing the rounded logarithm of a's absolute value, formally expressed as \(\mathrm{round}\left(\ln\left(\left|a\right|\right)\right)\).

 To highlight the benefits of let-blocks, the following examples compare various approaches to computing round(log(abs(a))).